nnja/python/website/content/02-introduction-to-python/060-functions/10-defining-functions.md

 The recipe for function contents:

-1. a new line
+1. a new line.
-1. indentation (press tab on your keyboard)
+1. indentation (press tab on your keyboard).
-1. one or more lines
+1. one or more lines.
-1. (optional) a `return` statement
+1. (optional) a `return` statement.

 #### `return` statement